otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-05.1-file-uploads-caching-strategies/README.md

     checks.redis = "ok";
   } catch {
     checks.redis = "unreachable";
-    // Redis being down is a degraded but not fully failed state
+    // Redis being down is degraded but not fatal — the cache-aside fallback
-    // depending on whether the cache is required for correctness }
+    // will continue serving requests directly from the database }

   res.status(httpStatus).json({